 John Jackson – Foundation Director

 John is the managing partner of a large sheep and beef farming operation in Te Akau.
 He attended Lincoln University, graduating with a Bachelor of Commerce, and Oxford University graduating with a Diploma in Social Studies.
-John is married to Jenny and together they have three children currently attending St Paul’s including daughter Sarah Jackson who was Head Girl in 2018.
+John is married to Jenny and together they have three children who have attended St Paul’s including daughter Sarah Jackson who was Head Girl in 2018.
 When weather and time permits John enjoys fishing and free diving off the back of their property.

 Fiona Koshy – Foundation Director